 - 04. Adopt policies especially fiscal, wage, and social protection policies and progressively achieve greater equality - 05.
 Improve regulation and monitoring of global financial markets and institutions and strengthen implementation of such regulations - 06.
-Ensure enhanced representation and voice of developing countries in decision making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions
+Ensure enhanced representation and voice of developing countries in decision making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions self-worth.

-Wealthiest people own the equivalent of the bottom 50 per cent of the global population
+The wealthiest people own the equivalent of the bottom 50 per cent of the global population